modusmogulus/GmodDynamicWeaponReverb/README.md

 <h2>Before reporting a bug or a suggestion</h2>
 <p> Please understand that we have the right to refrain from adding a suggested feature.
 We will try our best to respond to your suggestions and bug reports but a suggestion is not an order.
-Also, absolutely <b>no slurs</b> * (as a joke or not).
+Also, absolutely <b>no slurs</b> (as a joke or not).
 Throwing insults here is one of the worst ways you can waste your time. -modus

-*don't use a term traditionally used to target a community of people unless you are a member of that community